duneanalytics/docs/docs/query/DuneSQL-reference/index.md

 Since DuneSQL is administrated by Dune, all `create`, `update`, `delete`, `drop` and other administrative statements are disabled.
 This is to ensure that the data in the database is not modified in any way.
 However, you can [query queries](../query-a-query.md) in DuneSQL to replace the ability to create views and tables.
 We are also working on features that will allow you to schedule queries to run on a regular basis to replace the ability to create scheduled tasks.

-## SQL Language
-The SQL language used in DuneSQL is ANSI-compliant, allowing you to leverage your existing SQL knowledge while working with blockchain data.
-Additionally, DuneSQL introduces custom data types and functions to better handle unique aspects of blockchain data, such as varbinary data types for addresses and hashes, as well as int256 and uint256 data types for large numeric values.